 We also found the i7+ to be very reliable at remaining connected to our WiFi network, giving us no issues at all throughout our testing process.

 While this is an excellent robot vacuum, it isn't the best value option.
-The automatic disposal base is an extra $300 right at the start and there are other vacuums that aren't that much worse, but cost several hundred dollars less than the i7+.
+The automatic disposal base is hundred extra right at the start and there are other vacuums that aren't that much worse, but cost several hundred dollars less than the i7+.

 If you are looking for a robot vacuum with the ultimate set of convenience features, look no further than the Roomba i7+ with Automatic Dirt Disposal.
 It cleans and navigates very well, with a full set of smart features, but falls a little short when it comes to cleaning up pet hair.
 However, it is still an excellent all-around robot vacuum that won't disappoint, provided you don't have a pack of dogs and cats that you are expecting it to pick up after.